d0lfyn/opencity3d/README.md

 ## How to use the standard

-The standard is maintained in versions, each consisting of printable connectors.
-All of this is documented in the wiki knowledge base.
+The standard consists of printable connectors that are documented in the wiki knowledge base.

-- Printable connectors can be found in (VERSION)/prints.
-Therein are files for adapters, bases, and grids.
+- Printable connectors can be found in /bases.
+Currently, these are the only files that are open-sourced.
+Other components may be released, once tolerances have been tested.
 - The wiki knowledge base documents the standards project.

 To use the standard, you need designs to print, as well as access to a 3D printer.
 You can either create your own files from scratch or use existing ones from public and/or private source.
-Given that you have designs on hand:
+Given that you have a design on hand:

-1. Scale the designs per the standard version of your choice (e.g. 500:1 for the 500 standard).
+1. Scale the design appropriately.
-2. From (VERSION)/prints, choose appropriately-sized bases for your scaled designs, and in your choice of 3d modeling software, merge the respective mesh underneath each design.
+2. From /bases, choose an appropriately-sized base for your scaled designs, and in your choice of 3d modeling software, merge the respective mesh underneath the design.
-3. Also from (VERSION)/prints, choose adapters corresponding to each base, as well as a grid large enough to mount the building and adapter assemblies for your designs.
+3. Prepare the file for 3D printing using any 3D printing software.
-4. Prepare the files for 3D printing using any 3D printing software.
+4. Print.
-5. Print.
-Experimentation will likely be required, as tolerances depend on each printer setup.
-The standard minimises wasted resources, inasmuch as only adapters need to be re-printed.
+5. Connect the printed product to an OC3D grid, using the appropriate OC3D adapter.

 Detailed instructions can be found in [the wiki](https://github.com/d0lfyn/opencity3d/wiki/How-to-use-the-oc3d-standard-(illustrated-guide)).